Facts About Zambia's Culture, Geography, and History

 6. Zambia is one of the poorest countries in the world

-4. Greeting is always exchanged before a conversation
+4. Greetings are always exchanged before a conversation

 3.‘Lobola’ which is the bride price is still widely practised in Zambia